 NEWS: Science, the NY Times, NPR Radio, PBS & local TV-12, NBC, ABC, and CBS.

-ENTERTAINMENT: Theater, Film, Movies, WQXR-FM 105.9 Radio, TV, and Social Media.
+ENTERTAINMENT: Theater, Film, Movies, WQXR-FM 105.9 Radio, Live TV, and Social Media.

 FITNESS ACTIVITIES: He maintains a balanced approach to health and wellness through a combination of physical and mental practices.
 Swimming provides cardiovascular benefits, builds endurance, and supports heart health.
 Strength training - (including body strength, free weights, machines, resistance bands, and functional strength activities)- increases muscular strength and promotes muscle health.
 Vinyasa yoga enhances balance, flexibility, and overall mobility, while mindfulness meditation improves focus and fosters peace of mind, helping him remain present in each moment.
 Together, these practices form a holistic foundation for physical strength, mental clarity, and emotional well-being.